 And I'm sure there are different levels with each of those injuries that you mentioned.

 Well, hate to say it but motorcycle accidents can often be very catastrophic in terms of the injuries.
-And it stands to reason—there's not much between you and the pavement except what you're wearing and a helmet, if you if you're wearing a helmet.
+And it stands to reason—there's not much between you and the pavement except what you're wearing and a helmet, if you're wearing a helmet.
 And a lot of the traumatic brain injuries that we see are with motorcycle cases.
 Other ones are tractor trailer.
-Probably the most significant factor in any car accident if—you were to predict bad injury—would be if you are ejected from a vehicle in a crash, and that usually happens in a rollover accident.
+Probably the most significant factor in any car accident if you were to predict bad injury would be if you are ejected from a vehicle in a crash, and that usually happens in a rollover accident.
 I think you have about a 75 percent chance of dying in that accident.
 It's...the statistics are staggering.
 And seat belt.
 Now that'll that'll keep you in your car 90 percent of the time.
-Seventy-five percent.